-Spring is the perfect time to take a trip and bask in nature’s beauty.
-We’ve rounded up local tips, history and fun facts about five of our most appealing springtime trails to see wildflowers.
+Spring in Oregon is the perfect time to take a trip and bask in nature’s beauty.
+We’ve rounded up local tips, history and fun facts about some of the most appealing springtime hiking trails to see wildflowers in Mt.
+Hood Territory.

 Fields of electric blue and purple are the stars of this 22.5-acre preserve.
 While its beauty shines year-round with more than 300 plant species, April and early May are when camas flowers explode with color.